Chris56974/Pethreon/README.md

 This app is all about "contributors" making payments to "creators".

-A contributor can either make a one-time payment OR they can opt for recurring payments.
+A contributor can either make a one-time payment OR recurring payments.
+They will use a metamask wallet to donate.

-Each creator gets their own "landing page" describing what they do and how much you can donate.

-Each landing page will be stored on the blockchain.
-The creator must pay a tx fee for this.
+Each creator have their own "landing page" that describes what they do and how much you can donate.
+This information will be stored on the blockchain (the creator must pay a tx fee to put it there).

-Clients will grab a list of all creators from the blockchain and cache them locally using localstorage.
+Clients then grab a list of all the creators from the blockchain and cache them locally via localstorage.

-Clients will use their metamask wallets to donate.

 ### Attributions